dianjin/dianjin.github.io/_posts/2016-11-27-introduction-to-closure-externs.md

 ### Putting things into perspective

 As I mentioned earlier, people don't typically consider Closure unless they have heaps and heaps of JS in their projects that would take an unacceptable amount of time to deliver to clients uncompressed.
-For what it's worth, I only know of three organizations using Closure in production: Google, Yelp, and Medium.
-Maybe things were different in the past, but my guess is that most JS developers in 2016 do not use Closure at work or for fun.
+My guess is that most JS developers in 2016 do not use Closure at work or for fun.

 The first time I heard about Closure was when a few colleagues were discussing why it wasn't a good fit for JS at Yelp.
-I can't speak to how Closure is received at other organizations.
-Based purely on my impressions, it seems Closure is a necessary evil if you need that degree of JS compression.
+I can't speak to how Closure is received at other organizations, but based purely on my impressions, it seems Closure is a necessary evil if you need that degree of JS compression.

-When I say necesary evil, I'm referring to the specific flavor of JS you need to write (not including externs) to be advanced-mode-compilable.
-However, I'm sure some people find the type annotations and dependency system an *advantage* over writing vanilla ES5.
-Personally, I find Javascript and all its permutations (ES5, ES6, Closure) painfully confusing so I've adopted alternatives like [Elm](http://elm-lang.org/) and [Clojurescript](http://clojurescript.org/).
+When I say necesary evil, I'm referring to the specific flavor of JS you need to write (not even including externs) to be advanced-mode-compilable.
+However, I'm sure some people find the type annotations and Closure dependency system an *advantage* over writing vanilla ES5.
+Personally, I find Javascript and all its permutations (ES5, ES6, Closure) confusing so I've adopted alternatives like [Elm](http://elm-lang.org/) and [Clojurescript](http://clojurescript.org/).

 ### Clojurescript and Closure
 I've referenced Clojurescript multiple times in this post, so for the unacquainted, Clojurescript is a [Clojure](http://clojure.org/) dialect that compiles to Javascript.